jfoucher/planck-6502/docs/Hardware/build.md

  - R13, R12, R11, R10, R9 have 330 Ω value
  - R27, R26, R25, R24, R23, R15, R8, R1 have 10 kΩ value

-There are two types of capacitors: the cylidrical one is called electrolytic and should be placed near the power plug The other should be placed as follows : the big ones next to the expansion slots, and the small ones near the chips.
+There are two types of capacitors: the cylindrical one is called electrolytic and should be placed near the power plug The other should be placed as follows : the big ones next to the expansion slots, and the small ones near the chips.

 Place the 1.8432 MHz oscillator in the footprint that reads "SERIAL CLOCK"